Dawittsegaye12/Custom-Object-Detection/README.md

 ```

 ## Training
-We also provide a pipeline for training the model on COCO 2017 dataset.
+I also provide a pipeline for training the model on COCO 2017 dataset.
 Download COCO 2017 dataset, extract and put them into `data/raw` directory.
 ```
 wget http://images.cocodataset.org/zips/train2017.zip